dataploy-ai/labsdk/README.md

-# Natun Python SDK
+# Natun LabSDK

-The Natun Python SDK allow you to create Natun's Features, Replay them on historical data, and deploy these features to the Natun Platform.
+The LabSDK is a utility library that helps you to develop Natun compatible features directly from Python.
+It's usually used inside your notebook, and allows you to build features without any further installation.

+This way, you can build your features in Natun, and then deploy them to the cloud later on.

 ### For more information, please visit [Natun](https://natun.ai/).